Missouri ER doctor found dead in lake had suffered gunshot wound

 Dr John Forsyth, 49, disappeared on 21 May after a shift at a hospital in the Ozarks just days after proposing to his fiancee.
 His body showed up nine days later in Beaver Lake in Arkansas.

-A kayaker found the body of the father of eight on Tuesday afternoon in Benton County, the county sheriff’s department said in a statement.
+A kayaker found the body of the father of seven on Tuesday afternoon in Benton County, the county sheriff’s department said in a statement.

 Investigators have not said if the gunshot wound was self-inflicted or caused by another person and an investigation into the death is underway.
 Autopsy results are still pending.